Susan Gager Jackson '68 and her husband, John Jackson

 While the graduate program, founded by Louis D. Rubin, has existed for more than 50 years and Hollins has offered classes in creative writing for even longer, the Jackson Center was initiated in 2008 through a $5 million gift from Hollins alumna, Susan Gager Jackson '68 and her husband, John Jackson, of Far Hills, New Jersey.

 Susan Jackson is herself a published poet, author of Through a Gate of Trees: Poems (2007) and the chapbook, All The Light In Between (2013).
 "I am so appreciative of how my love of literature and writing were shaped at Hollins," she said.
 "It is an honor to be able to give something back."
 The Jackson Center for Creative Writing supports the annual Jackson Poetry Reading, promotion for the programs, as well as the Susan Gager Jackson Endowed Chair in Creative Writing, currently held by Professor R. H. W. Dillard.
-Poetry editor of The Hollins Critic, Hankla is also the author of many stories, poems, essays, and literary translations.
+Professor Dillard is the author of many stories, poems, essays, and literary translations.
 He has received both the O. B. Hardison and Hanes poetry prizes, is a member of the Fellowship of Southern Writers, and was named the 2007 winner of the Association of Writers George Garrett Award, given to an individual who has demonstrated exceptional generosity to writers.

 The Jackson gift endows graduate and undergraduate fellowships and scholarships.
 Thorpe Moeckel, associate professor English, directs the Jackson Center for Creative Writing.
 The author of a forthcoming trilogy of long poems, Arcadia Road, as well as a book of nonfiction, Moeckel has been lucky to teach in the rigorous, nurturing community of Hollins since 2005.